-The City created a Facilities Reserve Fund in FY 2014/15.
+The City created a Facilities Reserve Fund in FY 2014-15.
 The purpose of the Facilities Reserve Fund is to create a mechanism to fund future facility maintenance projects.
 Examples of projects that could be financed through the fund include replacing roofs, painting exteriors, replacing mechanical/electrical equipment, and maintenance of adjoining parking spaces.
-The Facilities Reserve Fund ended FY 2019/20 with a cash balance of \$522,830.
-Due to COVID-19, the FY 2020/21 budget does not include any funding into the Facilities Reserve Fund to offset anticipated expenditures of \$50,000.
-Staff anticipates restoring annual contributions to the Facilities Reserve in FY 2021-22.
+The Facilities Reserve Fund ended FY 2020/21 with a cash balance of \$522,830.
+The FY 2021-22 budget does not include any funding into the Facilities Reserve Fund to offset anticipated expenditures of \$140,000 as the City continues to manage the fiscal impacts from CVOID-19.
+Staff anticipates restoring annual contributions to the Facilities Reserve in FY 2022-23.